 Join FirstWorks and Roger Williams Park Conservancy for a journey from global Jazz to Americana, from hip-hop to sounds from the mountains and rhythms of the sea.
 Grab your lawn chair (or blanket) and enjoy extraordinary artists in the park throughout the summer starting Sunday, June 27.
-Free performances will take place at the Dalrymple Boathouse Lawn and Bandstand.
+This free performances will take place at the Dalrymple Boathouse Lawn.

 Performing-songwriter Thea Hopkins’ voice sounds like no one else’s.
 Love is at the essence.
 Whether telling a story or conjuring a mood, Thea’s songs dig deep.
 She describes her music as “Red Roots Americana.”
 A member of the Aquinnah Wampanoag tribe of Martha’s Vineyard, her ancestry also includes Iroquois, African-American, Irish, and Portuguese.
 Thea creates a new kind of Americana, with influences ranging from classic country to contemporary folk.
 Her song “The Ghost of Emmett Till” won the Grand Prize in the 22nd annual Great American Song Contest in March 2021.
 The song was selected from over 1,900 entries from 43 countries.
 Honored by the Western Arts Alliance in 2019 as a Native Launchpad Artist, she’s performed on prestigious stages in the U.S. and Europe, from D.C.’s Kennedy Center to the Summertyne Americana Festival in Newcastle (UK).
 Come hear what all the buzz is about!